anmolagarwal999/Precog_Recruitment_Tasks/README.md

 The top tags analysis is in `top.ipynb`
 This task is incomplete due to lack of time on my end.
 I faced issues dealing with large size and had to break posts.xml to 33 smaller files to analyze top tags.
 COrresponing code in `split.sh`

+PS: I gave approximately 12 hrs in total to the tasks above.
+I was down with fever for 4 days.
+The above is in not even remotely close to my best attempt.
+I would appreciate the opportunity to do more tasks in order to prove my competence.